SofijaErkin/basic-tool-mac/linux/terminal_login_samba_between_vm_and_host.md

     Enter WORKGROUP\foruo's password:
     session setup failed: NT_STATUS_LOGON_FAILURE

 What's the matter: can not login forever!
+Or, the password of samba user is

+ false or is not the samba user or no user.

+(Trouble-3: `"login failure"`).

 No fix!